jeremydhoffman/hugo-academic/content/authors/admin/_index.md

 ---
 role: MPP Candidate | Graduate Research Assistant
 avatar_filename: avatar.png
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: "Jeremy is currently a MPP candidate and graduate research assistant at the Penn State School of Public Policy.
+He is also an English-qualified attorney, and previously practiced as an IP lawyer in the UK.
+His research interests include pharmaceutical law, regulation & policy; healthcare politics; and food-related public health measures. "
 interests:
   - Artificial Intelligence
   - Computational Linguistics